mpv-player/mpv/DOCS/man/options.rst

     :no:    Render subtitles as forced by subtitle scripts.
     :force: Try to force the font style as defined by the ``--sub-text-*`` options.
 Can break rendering easily.
+    :strip: Radically strip all ASS tags and styles from the subtitle.
+This is equivalent to the old ``--no-ass`` / ``--no-sub-ass`` options.

 ``--ass-force-margins``
     Enables placing toptitles and subtitles in black borders when they are